| Title: | Access and Visualize AEMET Weather and Climate Data |

 verbose |

-Logical.
+A logical value.
 If |

 return_sf |

-Logical.
+A logical value.
 If |

-tempdir() to avoid unnecessary API calls.
+tempdir() to avoid unnecessary requests.

+to set it globally.
 Query timeout can be controlled with

 options(climaemet_timeout = 60) (default value).
 See